Welcome to today's edition of the Rush 24-7 podcast.

 I think Trump probably votes in New York.

-I think Trump probably votes, so he probably Trump is not voting in uh in Florida.
+Trump is not voting in Florida.

 They said most famous Republican celebrity, most famous Republican celebrity.

-Six of one half dozen or another.
+Six of one, half dozen or another.

 Limbaugh noted last week on his show that his brother, David, the conservative author, is backing Santorum.